 Trent Harmon also tried his hand at multiple singing competitions, having auditioned for NBC’s The Voice in 2014.
 He later reflected on how that rejection prepared him for American Idol.

-After winning the show, Trent released his single, “Falling,” which was co-written by country music superstar and then-Idol judge Keith Urban.
-Personal struggles, as well as challenges with his record label, caused Trent’s debut album to be delayed, but it was eventually released in May 2018.
+After winning the show in 2016, Trent released his single “Falling,” co-written by country music superstar and then-Idol judge Keith Urban.
+Personal struggles and challenges with his record label delayed Trent’s debut album, which was eventually released in May 2018.

 In 2019, Trent and his long-time girlfriend Kathleen tied the knot during an intimate elopement.
-They have since welcomed a beautiful baby girl, Dolly Jean.
+They welcomed a beautiful baby girl, Dolly Jean, in 2023.
+Most recently, Trent released a Christian music EP titled Scars & Sins in 2025.

 Season 16: Maddie Poppe